 I’ve had a good run lately.
-My business, Ruby Slipper, is growing at a rate of knots.
+My business, Ruby Assembly, is growing at a rate of knots.
 I’m getting nominated for some pretty prestigious awards.
 I’m seeing my name in print more often.
 I’m being asked to give keynotes by organisations and universities.
 I’m even releasing e-books these days.
 It’s all pretty sweet, and it’s the result of around seven years of rocking up and doing the work.

 Last week I was interviewing a new client, who asked me a question I’ve never before had asked.
-He asked me what skills and qualifications were necessary to excel in Ruby Slipper’s field of expertise – which is writing with a digital strategy specialization.
+He asked me what skills and qualifications were necessary to excel in Ruby Assembly’s field of expertise – which is writing with a digital strategy specialization.
 I was proud to reply: